-This and that refer to singular objects.
-These and those refer to plural objects.
-This and these refer to objects close to the speaker.
-That and those refer to objects far from the speaker.
+In addition to providing information about whether something is singular or plural, demonstrative pronouns indicate whether something is close to or far from the speaker.
+This and these refer to objects or people that are close to the speaker.
+That and those refer to objects or people far from the speaker.